Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 * Clear description of how to proceed optimally from external design, which is a specialized area of Nablarch, to Programming Unit testing
 * Demonstration of the effective way of testing with Nablarch
 * Enabling a person who is not familiar with Nablarch (experienced in application development) to carry out development preparation and promotion confidently using the shortest route
-* Guide persons having experience using other frameworks (Xenlon, Seaser, Spring) on the correct usage of Nablarch
+* Guide persons having experience using other frameworks (Struts, Spring) on the correct usage of Nablarch

 ### Who should read this document?